mjchao/Tractor-Card-Game/README.md

 # Tractor (Card Game)

+Comments
+===

+This is a fun experiment with Javascript, HTML and CSS.
+Most of the code ended up being Javascript and only a little bit is HTML and CSS.
+The program was built bottom-up, and I did not find any major design issues during integration.
+The most difficult aspect was writing the code to enforce the rules of dumping cards in tractor.
+There were a lot of unusual cases, and subtle bugs escaped unit testing into system testing.
+Luckily though, the algorithms turned out well-designed and logically-written.

+In its current stage, all that remains to do is create an AI capable of playing the game.
+Currently, it only handles tricks with 1 card by selecting a random card of the correct suit to play.
+Ideally, it would be able to handle all kinds of tricks and play intelligently.
+Since I will be taking a course in artificial intelligence next semester (Fall 2015), I may return to this project then.

 Background
 ===

 This card game is not too well known around the world.
 It is mainly played in China.
-The Chinese name for this game literaly translates to "Tractor", hence its name.
+The Chinese name for this game literaly translates to "Tractor."

 Tractor is played with two standard decks of cards with jokers.
 There are two teams of two people: north-south and east-west.
 There are thirteen *levels* corresponding to the thirteen card values: 2, 3, ...
 10, J, Q, K, A. Both teams start at level 2 and want to be the first team to successfully pass level A. The team that finishes level A first wins.